All Products

 Billing

-Ingest processors are billed in OCUs based on the computing resources consumed during data processing.
+Ingest processors are billed in OCUs based on computing resources consumed.

-The Observability Capacity Unit (OCU) is a new billing unit for Alibaba Cloud-native Observability.
+The Observability Capacity Unit (OCU) is a new billing unit from Alibaba Cloud-native Observability.
 OCU usage is automatically calculated based on hourly resource consumption.

-The billing for compute-optimized features of SLS is gradually shifting to an OCU-based model, which bills based on the actual compute resources consumed.
-In CPU scenarios, one OCU is equivalent to approximately 0.5 CPU cores, 2 GB of memory, and 3,000 input/output operations per second (IOPS).
-To calculate the total number of OCUs, SLS determines three separate OCU counts based on the consumed CPU cores, memory, and IOPS.
-The highest of these three values is used as the final OCU value for billing.
+Billing for compute-intensive features of Log Service (SLS) is shifting to an OCU-based model that bills based on the computing resources consumed.
+In CPU-based scenarios, one OCU is equivalent to approximately 0.5 CPU cores, 2 GB of memory, and 3,000 IOPS.
+To calculate the total OCU count, SLS calculates separate OCU values for CPU core, memory, and IOPS consumption.
+The highest of these values determines the final OCU value for billing.